 Finding a suitable and accessible gym can encourage people to use the facilities on offer.
 While not every gym can provide equipment suitable for every person’s disability, more gyms are committed to accommodating for disabled users as best they can.
 You can find gyms with ramped access for wheelchair users and Blue Badge parking.
 You can take the hassle out of hunting for an inclusive gym by checking Activity Alliance.
 The charity provides resources and advice for disabled people seeking to get active.
 They even have a search engine on their website for gym-goers to search for inclusive gyms in all regions of the UK.

-While the ‘Raising the Bar’ study highlights the fact that there’s a long way to go, positive changes are being made and look only set to continue.
+While the ‘Raising the Bar’ study highlights the fact that there’s perhaps some way to go in becoming fully exclusive, positive changes are most definitely being made and look only set to continue.